-We are strongly opposed to the plain packaging of tobacco products and call on the Government to reject the proposal.
+We are strongly opposed to the Smoke-free Environments (Tobacco Plain Packaging) Amendment Bill ("the Bill") and call on the Government not to pass the Bill.
 Below is an overview of why.
 For more detail, click the links on the right.

 - Intellectual property is one of the most valuable assets of any business.
-Our brands are our intellectual property, which we have created and in which we have invested.
-Plain packaging would deprive us of the right to use our brands.
+Our brands are our intellectual property, which we have created and invested in.
+Plain packaging would clearly violate several WTO agreements which are vital to New Zealand's economy.

 - Plain packaging, once introduced, is unlikely to be limited to tobacco products.
 Which products will be next?